Optical Shock-Enhanced Self-Photon Acceleration: Introduction

-Here we introduce a scheme [Fig. 1 (b)], which largely eliminates the adverse effects of diffraction, refraction and dephasing by combining spatiotemporal \cite{FlyingFocus1,FlyingFocus2,DLWFA,NLFF} and transverse intensity profile shaping of the laser pulse \cite{SpiralPP1,OAMReview,OASpiral}.
-This structured flying focus (SFF) pulse drives a guiding plasma density profile that moves at a tunable focal velocity, $v_f$.
-When a properly designed SFF pulse propagates in a homogeneous partially ionized plasma, it undergoes extreme self-steepening and spectral broadening, culminating in the formation and collapse of an optical shock.
+Here we introduce a scheme [Fig. 1(b)], which largely eliminates the adverse effects of diffraction, plasma-refraction and dephasing by combining spatiotemporal \cite{FlyingFocus1,FlyingFocus2,DLWFA,DLWFA2,NLFF,Abouraddy} and transverse intensity profile shaping of the laser pulse \cite{SpiralPP1,OAMReview,OASpiral}.
+This structured flying focus (SFF) pulse has a shaped spatiotemporal profile that creates a far-field intensity peak propagating at a tunable velocity, $v_f$, over an extended focal range much greater than a Rayleigh length, $Z_R$.
+This flying focus effect results from different time slices within the pulse focusing to different positions in the far-field.
+The cylindrically symmetric transverse intensity profile of the SFF increases from a moderate value on the optical axis to a peak at larger radii before falling to zero, so that higher off-axis optical field ionization creates a guiding plasma density profile moving at $v_f$.
+This transverse intensity structure is achieved by combining two Laguerre-Gaussian modes in orthogonal polarizations [Fig. 1(d)].